Waka Flocka Flame: Personal life

-Malphurs is a passionate supporter of Atlanta United FC, regularly attending games in Atlanta, traveling to away games, and serving as a team ambassador.
+Malphurs is a supporter of Atlanta United FC, regularly attending games in Atlanta, traveling to away games, and serving as a team ambassador.

 On October 3, 2020, Malphurs received an honorary doctorate in philanthropy and humanitarianism from the Bible Institute of America Theological Seminary, credited to his charity and mental health advocacy.

 On January 1, 2025, Malphurs posted a photo of himself with facial injuries stating that he had been attacked by 10 men.
 He then posted the following day that the previous post was fake news, criticizing the media for believing his claims.

 Politics

 In April 2015, Malphurs announced that he was running for president, despite the fact he was below the constitutionally required age of 35, as he was only 30 by the time of the 2016 United States presidential election.
 His platform included legalizing marijuana, raising the minimum hourly wage to $15, and creating better trade opportunities for school students.
 His other proposals included banning dogs from restaurants and making it illegal for people with shoe sizes above 13 to walk on the street.
 He also seemed to be dismissive of Congress, and had an anti-war stance.
 Former professional wrestler Ric Flair was his running mate.

 Malphurs has received attention for his views on political and social issues.
 In addition to his humanitarianism, he has been awarded with an honorary professor degree from the Bible Institute of America.
 He expressed disdain for U.S. President Donald Trump in the 2016 United States presidential election but in 2020 praised Trump and expressed approval of his presidency.
-In 2021, the Trump Administration awarded Malphurs a Lifetime Achievement Award for his work with the Chicago-based non-profit, Daughter of Destiny.
+In 2021, the Trump administration awarded Malphurs a Lifetime Achievement Award for his work with the Chicago-based non-profit, Daughter of Destiny.
 He endorsed Democratic incumbent Raphael Warnock for the 2022 United States Senate election in Georgia, and formally endorsed Trump for the 2024 United States presidential election.
 During a July 2024 concert in Salt Lake City, Utah, Malphurs told concertgoers to leave the venue if they supported Joe Biden.